-Samai embodies the audacity of a high-end Cambodian rum, blending local sugarcane, copper still and international ambitions.
+Samai embodies the daring spirit of a premium Cambodian rum, blending local sugarcane, copper stills, and international ambitions.

-Cambodia is best known for its majestic temples, vibrant cuisine, and idyllic beaches—but it's also home to a bold project in the world of spirits: Samai , the country's first premium, artisanal rum distillery .
-Founded in Phnom Penh in 2014, the brand has established itself as an innovative player, blending Cambodian terroir, distillation expertise, and international ambition.
+Cambodia is best known for its majestic temples, vibrant cuisine, and idyllic beaches — but it is also the birthplace of an audacious project in the world of spirits: Samai, the country's first artisanal and premium rum distillery.
+Founded in 2014 in Phnom Penh, the brand has established itself as an innovative player, blending Cambodian terroir, distillation expertise, and international ambition.

-This article offers a complete overview of Samai : its history, its production, its flagship products, its international recognition, and why it deserves to be valued (especially for a French audience interested in Southeast Asian brands).
+This article offers a comprehensive overview of Samai: its history, production, flagship products, international recognition, and why it deserves to be promoted (especially for a French audience interested in Southeast Asian brands).

 What is Samai?

-Samai (whose name evokes the idea of a “new era” or “new time”) is a Cambodian premium rum distillery .
-It was founded in 2014 in Phnom Penh by two Venezuelans, Daniel Pacheco and Antonio Lopez .
-The company is distinguished by being the first distillery of its kind in Cambodia.
+Samai (whose name evokes the idea of "new era" or "new time") is a premium Cambodian rum distillery.
+It was founded in 2014 in Phnom Penh by two Venezuelans, Daniel Pacheco and Antonio Lopez.
+The company distinguishes itself by being the first distillery of its kind in Cambodia.

-It emphasizes artisanal production, with control from A to Z: from the local ingredient (sugar cane, molasses) to the bottling.
+It emphasizes artisanal production, with end-to-end control: from local ingredients (sugarcane, molasses) to bottling.

 History & origin

-- It was born from the ambition of its founders to create a “craft” rum in a country not yet well known for its artisanal spirits .
+- It was born from its founders' ambition to create a "craft" rum in a country not yet renowned for its artisanal spirits.

 Production, ingredients & method